bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 just a single click instead of typing in the different options they may want.
 The important thing to know here is that in your code, each of these options shares a single name.
 All right, so remember, we&#39;re using other input type.
-We have name equals first name or name equals keyword.
+We have name equals first name or name equals keyword.</p>

-Now if you look through your code, you&#39;re going to see multiple input types that all have the same name.
+<p>Now if you look through your code, you&#39;re going to see multiple input
+types that all have the same name.
 Let&#39;s take a look at the example called Easy Checkbox.
-In this code, I&#39;ve put up a few checkboxes that let people indicate which foods they like, and which ones they don&#39;t like.
+In this code, I&#39;ve put up a few checkboxes that let people indicate which foods they like, and which ones they don&#39;t like.</p>

-As you can see, I have three input type =&#34;checkbox&#34;, but the important thing is that for all three of them, they all have the same name.
+<p>As you can see, I have three input type =&#34;checkbox&#34;, but the important
+thing is that for all three of them, they all have the same name.
 Even though they all have the same name, each one of these has a different value.
-And so, it&#39;s going to let the computer let the other software know that, oh, food, their favorite foods are pizza and chips, or just kale, or any combinations of these.
+And so, it&#39;s going to let the computer let the other software know that, oh, food, their favorite foods are pizza and chips, or just kale, or any combinations of these.</p>

-Something I want to point out for just a second, because it&#39;s so important with accessibility is that I have labels on each one of these input fields.
+<p>Something I want to point out for just a second, because it&#39;s so
+important with accessibility is that I have labels on each one of these input fields.
 I know that personally, there are many times I&#39;ve tried to click on something in a form, and my fingers are just too fat and I